-Alternative Compliance

-Techniques, procedures, equipment, or activities other than those prescribed in the regulations and that afford a degree of protection, safety, or performance equal to or better than that intended to be achieved by the regulations.

-APD

-Application for Permit to Drill.

-Deepwater

-Water depths greater than 1,000 feet.

-Departure

-Techniques, procedures, equipment, or activities that deviate from the operating requirements of the regulations and that are necessary for facilitation of the proper development of the lease and afford an acceptable degree of protection, safety, or performance.
+Alternative Techniques, procedures, equipment, or activities other than those prescribed in the Compliance regulations and that afford a degree of protection, safety, or performance equal to or better than that intended to be achieved by the regulations.
+APD Application for Permit to Drill.
+Deepwater Water depths greater than 1,000 feet.
+Techniques, procedures, equipment, or activities that deviate from the operating Departure requirements of the regulations and that are necessary for facilitation of the proper development of the lease and afford an acceptable degree of protection, safety, or performance.
+Flowline Piping confined within a single platform or structure and that directs the wellstream from the wellhead to the first downstream process component.

-Flowline

-Piping confined within a single platform or structure and that directs the wellstream from the wellhead to the first downstream process component.
 Piping not confined within a single platform or structure is considered to be a pipeline.

-DOCD

-Development Operations Coordination Document.
+DOCD Development Operations Coordination Document.
+Host Facility A surface facility that receives production from and provides utility and well control services for one or more subsea systems.
+New Techniques, procedures, equipment and activities based on technology that has been Technology used in only a limited capacity in the Gulf of Mexico OCS.

+A facility that employs floatation, new technologies, novel construction methods or production systems (FPS's), floating production and storage and offloading systems materials.
+Examples include spars, tension leg platforms (TLP's), floating

+(FPSO's), guyed towers, and compliant towers.

+Continued on next page

+Non-

-Host Facility
+Facility